purumvisum/algorithm/README.md

 changingMoney.js - The goal in this problem is to find the minimum number of coins needed to change the input value (an integer) into coins with denominations 1, 5, and 10. ( elementary greedy algorithm )

+fractionalKnapsack.js - The goal of this code problem is to implement an algorithm for the fractional knapsack problem.